 Line of Sight (for Infrared Remotes):

 If you have an older Roku model or a basic remote, it likely uses infrared (IR) signals.
 IR remotes require a direct, unobstructed path to the Roku device’s IR sensor.
-Ensure there’s nothing blocking the path between the remote and the front of your Roku player or the IR receiver on your TV.
+Ensure nothing is blocking the path between the remote and the front of your Roku player or the IR receiver on your TV.

 How to Connect Roku Remote to TV (Pairing Method 1: Standard Remote)

-Most Roku remotes, especially the newer ones that come with streaming sticks or boxes, are designed to pair automatically.
+Most Roku remotes, especially newer ones that come with streaming sticks or boxes, are designed to pair automatically.
 However, if it’s not working, you might need to manually initiate the pairing process.
 Roku’s own data suggests that over 70% of remotes should pair automatically upon first use with fresh batteries.

 Steps for Standard Pairing: